BeAPI/beapi-frontend-framework/README.md

 #  BeAPI FrontEnd Framework
 ##  What is it ?
 BeAPI FrontEnd Framework (BFF) is an open source framework for WordPress stacks.
-Mobile-first projects with the latest useful tools for the Frontend Development like Webpack 3, SASS, Critical CSS, Favicons generation and custom tools like ComposerJS.
+Mobile-first projects with the latest useful tools for the Frontend Development like Webpack 3, SASS, Favicons and SVG sprite icon generation and custom tools like ComposerJS.

 ##  Requirements
 You need to work in a wordpress environnement in order to make the BFF work with webpack for local dev.
 To do that you need to install [Advanced Responsive Images](https://github.com/asadowski10/advanced-responsive-images) in your plugin folder.